section-engineering-education/engineering-education/content/articles/configuring-eigrp/index.md

 3. How to verify EIGRP on a Cisco router.

 ### Prerequisites
-For a better understanding of this tutorial, the reader is expected to have a basic knowledge of the Cisco Command Line Interface (CLI), Network subnetting, and Cisco Packet tracer which can be download [here](https://www.netacad.com/portal/resources/packet-tracer).
+For a better understanding of this tutorial, the reader is expected to have a basic knowledge of the Cisco Command Line Interface (CLI), Network subnetting, and Cisco Packet tracer which can be downloaded [here](https://www.netacad.com/portal/resources/packet-tracer).

 ### Table of contents
 [Introduction](#introduction)